Nautical chart: Pilotage information

 The chart uses symbols to provide pilotage information about the nature and position of features useful to navigators, such as sea bed information, sea mark, and landmarks.
-Some symbols describe the sea bed with information such as its depth, materials as well as possible hazards such as shipwrecks.
-Other symbols show the position and characteristics of buoys, lights, lighthouses, coastal and land features and structures that are useful for position fixing.
+Some symbols describe the sea bed with information such as its depth, materials as well as possible navigational hazards such as shipwrecks.
+Other symbols show the position and characteristics of navigational aids such as buoys, lights, lighthouses, coastal and land features and structures that are useful for position fixing.
 The abbreviation "ED" is commonly used to label geographic locations whose existence is doubtful.

-Colours distinguish between man-made features, dry land, sea bed that dries with the tide, and seabed that is permanently underwater and indicate water depth.
+Colours distinguish between human-made features, dry land, sea bed that dries with the tide, and seabed that is permanently underwater and indicate water depth.

 Depths and heights

 Depths which have been measured are indicated by the numbers shown on the chart.
 Depths on charts published in most parts of the world use metres.
 Older charts, as well as those published by the United States government, may use feet or fathoms.
 Depth contour lines show the shape of underwater relief.
 Coloured areas of the sea emphasise shallow water and dangerous underwater obstructions.
 Depths are measured from the chart datum, which is related to the local sea level.
-The chart datum varies according to the standard used by each national Hydrographic Office.
-In general, the move is towards using lowest astronomical tide (LAT), the lowest tide predicted in the full tidal cycle, but in non-tidal areas and some tidal areas Mean Sea Level (MSL) is used.
+The chart datum varies according to the standard used by each national hydrographic office.
+In general, the trend is towards using lowest astronomical tide (LAT), the lowest tide predicted in the full tidal cycle, but in non-tidal areas and some tidal areas Mean Sea Level (MSL) is used.

 Heights, e.g. a lighthouse, are generally given relative to mean high water spring (MHWS).
 Vertical clearances, e.g. below a bridge or cable, are given relative to highest astronomical tide (HAT).
 The chart will indicate what datum is in use.

 The use of HAT for heights and LAT for depths, means that the mariner can quickly look at the chart to ensure that they have sufficient clearance to pass any obstruction, though they may have to calculate height of tide to ensure their safety.